 What is MFA?

-Before you can understand why MFA is so important, it is important to make sure you understand what MFA is.
-MFA is using a combination of different methods to prove you are who you say you are, when authenticating to an application or system.
+Before you can understand why MFA is so important, you need to understand what multi-factor authentication is.
+Basically, it is when you are using a combination of different methods to prove you are who you say you are, when authenticating to an application or system.
 In order to be considered MFA, it must combine at least two of the following:

 - Something You Know – For example, a password is something you know.
 Other options could be a PIN number, answers to secret questions, etc.